 Climate-related impacts are expected to intensify significantly in the coming years, deepening struggles for many ‘already’ vulnerable communities.
 How will the already stretched humanitarian system be able to respond?

 Migration, urbanization, the youth bulge, ageing populations and, highly networked citizens are changing the make-up of society.
-How will National Societies engage with communities when the very nature of
+How will National Societies engage with communities when the very nature of community is changing?

 Advances in technologies will result in workforce shifts and a youth bulge grappling with the lack of productive employment.
 How will the network respond to a falling ratio of employment to population and, support communities and young people to adapt to a new world of work?

 Increasing threats from pandemics, non-communicable diseases, environmental health and over-burdened health systems alongside persistent health challenges such as water and sanitation are stretching the system.
 How can we more effectively meet complex health crises?